datagrok-ai/public/help/datagrok/navigation/views/browse.md

 * **Open text**: Opens a [window to import text](../../../access/files/files.mdx#)
 * **Refresh view**: Refreshes the **Browse** view

-You may see view-specific options on top such as the **Create new connection** button for [databases](../../../access/databases/databases.mdx).
+You may see view-specific options at the top, such as the **Create new connection** button for [databases](../../../access/databases/databases.mdx).

 ## Tree